Jabiryimam17/id-registrations/README.md

 ### Troubleshooting

 - `plyvel` import or runtime errors:
     - Ensure LevelDB is installed on your system and accessible to Python.
     - Verify `MERKLE_PATH` points to a writable directory.

 - `Node` not found when registering voters:
     - Install Node.js and ensure `node` is in your `PATH`.
     - Run `npm install` in `merkletreeids/`.

 - MySQL connection errors:
     - Check `.env` DB settings; ensure the DB and tables exist.
     - Verify user credentials and host/port.

 ---

-### License

-TODO: Add a license (e.g., MIT, Apache-2.0) at the root and state it here.

----

 ### Roadmap / TODOs